 To inform members of the CVBG of events and activities through quarterly newsletters, occasional papers and our website;

 To liase with similar groups in other regions.

 Guided walks and visits to villages, farms, industrial sites and houses across Cumbria.

 Lectures and study days on particular aspects of building history.
-Materials, techniques, documentary evidence, dating from external features and plan types will be among the themes covered.
+Building materials, documentary evidence, dating from external features, vernacular interiors and urban and farmhouse architecture and plan types are amongst the themes covered.

 Recording sessions involve measuring and drawing up plans and elevations, writing up the likely development of a building and researching old maps and other documents.
 Training will be given where needed and skills shared.